 An NMS identifies, configures, monitors, updates and troubleshoots network devices -- both wired and wireless -- in an enterprise network.
-A system management control application then displays the performance data collected from each network component, allowing network engineers to make changes as needed.
+A system management control application then displays the performance data collected from each network component, and enables network engineers to make changes as needed.

-Network engineers use a network management system to handle a variety of operations, among them:
+Network engineers use NMSes to handle a variety of operations:

-Types of network management systems
+Types of NMSes

-NMS software can be installed either on premises on a dedicated server and managed on site, or accessed as a service, where the vendor supplies the tools the enterprise uses to administer and monitor its network.
+Enterprises can install NMS software on premises on a dedicated server and managed on site, or they can access NMSes as a service.
+Vendors supply tools for the enterprise to administer and monitor its network.
 NMS software can manage a wide variety of network components, manufactured by multiple vendors.

-NMS software can also allow companies to track performance throughout their own networks, as well as through external networks, such as those operated by cloud and as-a-service providers.
+NMS software can also enable companies to track performance throughout their own networks, as well as through external networks, such as those operated by cloud and as-a-service providers.
 Visibility is enabled through APIs and other means through which an enterprise can access performance flow data, or logs, to analyze security or performance.

 As network hardware vendors continue to make their systems more open, NMS software is enabling interoperability as enterprises use NMS tools to control and add features across a wider variety of devices.
 NMSes also serve as the framework for intent-based networking, a developing methodology that automates network oversight, configuration and troubleshooting.